Transition to Medical School

 ICE provides early and regular experiences to understand the breadth of medicine.
 You begin your professional identity formation as you gain comfort in clinical settings.
 ICE brings relevancy to the knowledge you acquire in the basic science curriculum as you integrate it with experiences in clinical medicine.
 You spend one-half day every 1-2 weeks rotating through the ICE components, each intended to provide a unique exposure to medicine and the healthcare system.

-ICE experiences include following a panel of patients across several months of care, interprofessional learning with a variety of medical and allied health care providers, and hands-on learning from physician preceptors in a primary care setting where you gain experience taking histories, performing physical examinations, and presenting your findings to clinical faculty preceptors.
-By the end of ICE, you will have developed relationships with multiple providers in health systems across west Michigan, and will have encountered a broad range of patients.
+ICE experiences include following a panel of patients across several months of care, interprofessional learning with a variety of medical and allied healthcare providers, and hands-on learning from physician preceptors in a primary care setting where you gain experience taking histories, performing physical examinations, and presenting your findings to clinical faculty preceptors.

 - Medical First Responder (MFR)

-During the first week of medical school as part of the first ICE course you will begin the MFR course.
-This is a fast paced, hands-on course where you obtain the skills and knowledge to perform basic patient assessments, manage simple medical emergencies, and provide basic cardiac life support.
-On the final day of the course, you and your colleagues will be challenged by responding to a wide variety of simulated emergency conditions.
-You will apply your new skills under very realistic conditions requiring effective teamwork to be successful.
+As part of the first ICE course, you begin MFR—a fast paced, hands-on course where you obtain the skills and knowledge to perform basic patient assessments, manage simple medical emergencies, and provide basic cardiac life support.
+On the final day of the course, you and your colleagues are challenged to respond to a wide variety of simulated emergency conditions.
+You apply your new skills under very realistic conditions requiring effective teamwork to be successful.

 Profession of Medicine (POM)